postrv/autorust-docs/Writerside/topics/TuringPi-Rust-AI-Agent-Platform.md

 This allows for orchestration, but is limited to Python and the OpenAI API.
 It is also not designed for on-prem/edge deployment.

-We therefore see the need for a Rust-based AI Agent Platform that can be deployed on-prem/edge and can be used to orchestrate a variety of agents, including those that are not based on the OpenAI API.
+We therefore see the need for a Rust-based AI Agent Platform that can be deployed on-prem/edge and can be used to orchestrate a variety of Agents, including those that are not based on the OpenAI API.

 ## Stakeholders
 - Laurence Avent